 Welcome Beach — Lantau

-If you’re more a 5-star hotel kind of person and tents are just a step too far for you, how about a caravan at Welcome Beach?
+If you’re a more 5-star hotel kind of person and tents are just a step too far for you, how about a caravan at Welcome Beach?
 The air-conditioned glamping caravans come complete with bedding and use of shared shower facilities.
 There is a BBQ area (BBQ hire is included in your rate) and a small kiosk for purchasing snacks, drinks, and other necessities (note: no outside drinks allowed).
-From Welcome Beach, it is about 10 minutes’ walk to Lower Cheung Sha beach where there are several restaurants to choose from and watersports equipment available to hire (at Longcoast Seasports – see above).
+From Welcome Beach, it is about 10 minutes’ walk to Lower Cheung Sha beach, where there are several restaurants to choose from and watersports equipment available to hire.

-Where: Cheung Sha Beach, 57 South Lantau Rd, Lantau Island
+Where: Cheung Sha Beach, 57 South Lantau Road, Lantau Island

 Header image credits: Galaxy Garden